artmg/lubuild/help/configure/write-Distro-to-flash.md

 Note that this process will essentially overany additional partitions which may have existed on the media, which of course will erase any data previously stored there.

-You can use **mkusb** above for a more controlled approach, which makes it more likely you will select the right device
+You can use **mkusb** above for a more controlled approach, which makes it more likely you will select the right device.
+If you have a zipped image you could pipe it directly to the disk with `unzip -p xxx.zip xxx.img | dd bs=4M of=/dev/yyy`

 ### expand the second partition